chr4-cookbooks/osrm/README.md

 This cookbook can do the following things for you

 * Install and configure the OSRM route daemon
-* Download, extract, prepare map data and keep them up to date
+* Download, extract, contract map data and keep them up to date
   * (Uses the map data from [Geofabrik](http://download.geofabrik.de/))

 To use the following recipes and providers, add the following to your metadata.rb